 Esther Gilbert, Editor

-Lady Esther Gilbert, the wife of the late Sir Martin, selects and submits these excerpts for The Together Plan’s newsletter each month.
+Lady Esther Gilbert, the wife of the late Sir Martin, will be selecting and submitting these excerpts for The Together Plan’s newsletter each month.
 We are delighted to bring you here the first in this new series.

 In June 1941, Nazi Germany’s forces invaded the area occupied by the Soviet Union stretching from the Baltics to the Black Sea, now the independent countries of Estonia, Latvia, Lithuania, Belarus and Ukraine.
 Along with the German army over this vast area came 3001 Einsatzgruppen, or ‘special task forces’ whose purpose was to murder Jews and partisans.
 The method of murder was to round up Jews, force them into ghettos, and then march them to the forests or ravines where they were, in German terms, given ‘special treatment’: machine gunned to death.